Covering Cancer?

 “What do AT&T, RJR, IDS, CBS, and 3M have in common?”

-Advertisement for USA Today touting RJ Reynolds Tobacco Company as a major advertiser
+Advertisement by USA Today touting RJ Reynolds Tobacco Company as a major advertiser

 Advertising Age

-Long-running weekly advertisement in the form of a sports news column, sponsored by P. Lorillard Tobacco Co. for Kent cigarettes
+Long-running weekly advertisement in the form of a sports news column, sponsored by P. Lorillard Tobacco Company for KENT cigarettes

 The Wall Street Journal

-“COPY INSTRUCTIONS” for Philip Morris’ Merit Menthol cigarettes and RJ Reynolds’ Salem Full-Flavor Menthol cigarettes (2 pages)
+“COPY INSTRUCTIONS” for Philip Morris’ Merit Menthol cigarettes, RJ Reynolds’ Salem Full-Flavor Menthol cigarettes, and Lorillard’s TRUE, KENT, and Golden Lights cigarettes (3 pages)

 Insert orders from Leo Burnett USA, advertising agency for Philip Morris Tobacco Corporation, for placement of a full-page color advertisement for Merit Menthol cigarettes in the October 18, 1978 issue of The Miami Herald‘s TROPIC Magazine, September 21, 1978.

 “Insert orders” is the term for the request submitted to a publication by the advertising agency responsible for the placement of an advertisement.
-These two insert orders submitted on September 21, 1978 to The Miami Herald with cigarette advertisements for publication in the October 18, 1978 issue of TROPIC Magazine request that they be placed in a prominent position in the magazine.
+These three insert orders, two of which were submitted on September 21, 1978 to The Miami Herald with cigarette advertisements for publication in the October 18, 1978 issue of its Sunday TROPIC Magazine, request that they be placed in a prominent position in the magazine.
 William Esty Company requests that the Salem advertisement not be placed near editorial content “incompatible with cigarette advertising.”
+The third example of insert orders, a “POSITION REQUEST” from “LOEWS THEATRES INC. (LORILLARD DIVISION)” commands that “NO LORILLARD AD IS TO APPEAR ADJACENT TO, OR WITHIN AN ARTICLE DEALING WITH MATTERS ANTITHETICAL TO TOBACCO.”
 As the publisher of Miami Magazine, Sylvan Meyer [1922-2001], who provided these items to Alan Blum, MD, in 1979, observed at the time, “They weren’t asking them not to publish articles against smoking—they were telling them.”

-“The Town That Has Everything: plenty of high-paying jobs, low, taxes, four colleges, a symphony and an industry that kills 115,000 people a year.”
+“THE TOWN THAT HAS EVERYTHING: Plenty of high-paying jobs, low taxes, not much crime, four colleges, a symphony and an industry that kills 115,000 people a year.”
 (13 pages)

 This cover story by John Dorschner in the March 18, 1979 issue of TROPIC, the Sunday magazine of The Miami Herald, features interviews with civic leaders of Winston-Salem, North Carolina, in which they express unalloyed pride in RJ Reynolds Tobacco Company, the mainstay of the city’s economy.
 Unlike the issues immediately before and after this one, there were no cigarette advertisements.
 Indeed, all other issues of TROPIC that year contained cigarette advertising.
 In a telephone call that week by Alan Blum, MD to the newspaper’s managing editor, he confirmed that cigarette advertisers were informed in advance when the story would be published.